MS SQL Server Login Account, DB User, and Schema Mapping (Compared with Oracle)

 Schema Same as User Separate object

-DBA account SYS / SYSTEM sysadmin (force-mapped to dbo)
+DBA account SYS/SYSTEM sysadmin (force-mapped to dbo)

-Permissions System / Object / Role Server / DB / Schema / Object / Role
+Permission management System / Object / Role Server / DB / Schema / Object / Role

 8. Conclusion

-• In Oracle, account = schema = login.
+• In Oracle, account = schema = login

 Share𝕏f